What are the two departments that carry the most weight with customer acquisition?

 The customer acquisition cost in Fintech depends on the sources through which companies acquire customers.
 However, the average CAC for credit cards in America is $80.

 This is among the lowest CAC rates across industries worldwide.
 Strangely, Fintech apps have serious app uninstall rates (>35%).
 Also, the cost of acquiring a customer varies greatly amongst banks.
-So, these CAC benchmarks should be taken with a grain of salt.
+So, these customer acquisition cost benchmarks should be taken with a grain of salt.

 5) SaaS companies

-An article by HockeyStack found that the average SaaS company CAC is $205.
+An article by HockeyStack found that the average SaaS company customer acquisition cost is $205.